Symmetric Rank-$k$ Methods: Minimizing Strongly Convex Function

 \section{Minimizing Strongly Convex Function}

-By leveraging the proposed \srk~updates, we introduce a novel block quasi-Newton method, which we call \srk~method.
-We present the details of \srk~method in Algorithm~\ref{alg:SRK}, where $M>0$ is the self-concordant parameter that follows the notation in Assumption~\ref{ass:strongself}.
+By leveraging the proposed \srk{ } updates, we introduce a novel block quasi-Newton method, referred to as the \srk{} method.
+The specifics of the \srk~method are outlined in Algorithm~\ref{alg:SRK}, where $M>0$ is the self-concordant parameter that follows the notation in Assumption~\ref{ass:strongself}.

 We shall consider the convergence rate of \srk~method (Algorithm~\ref{alg:SRK}) and show its superiority to existing quasi-Newton methods.
-Our convergence analysis is based on the measure of local gradient norm~\cite{nesterov2018lectures}
+Our convergence analysis is based on the measure of local gradient norm \citep{nesterov2018lectures,rodomanov2021greedy,lin2021greedy}, which is defined as

 The analysis starts from the following result for quasi-Newton iterations.